open-contracting/open-contracting.github.io/pages/notes/datasets/index.md

 The prioritized list of datasets for review including which type of review are [here](priorities.html).

-The progress against this list is in this [hackpad](https://opencontractingdata.hackpad.com/Dataset-Review-progress-CtdgQB5aLrA) (needs organizing)
+The progress against this list is in this [hackpad](https://opencontractingdata.hackpad.com/Dataset-Review-progress-CtdgQB5aLrA) (needs organizing).

 ### Building a datamap
 Part of the supply side analysis is to *understand* what fields publishers are already publishing.
 We are documenting the fields with the following goals in mind: